oroinc/documentation/admin_guide/security/access_management_roles_interface.rst

 Links
 ------

-For general overview of roles, see the `Roles Management <./access-management-roles>`__ guide.
+For general overview of roles, see the :ref:`Roles Management <user-guide-user-management-permissions-roles>` guide.

 For what actions you can perform with roles, see the `Actions with Roles <./access-management-roles-actions>`__ guide.

-For examples on roles application, see the `Access Configuration Examples <./access-management-examples>`__ guide.
+For examples on roles application, see the :ref:`Access Configuration Examples <access-management--examples>` guide.